-We offer two interfaces – SENT-RS232 and SENT-CAN for SAE J2716 monitoring and simulation.
-Both gateways feature two bi-directional SENT channels and RS-232 or a CAN bus interface enabling the user to access the SENT bus from other networks and systems.
+We offer SENT interfaces – SENT-RS232 and SENT-CAN for SAE J2716 monitoring and simulation.
+Both gateways (converters) feature two bi-directional SENT channels and RS-232 or a CAN bus interface enabling the user to access the SENT bus from other networks and systems.
 The new 2019 version also features two analogue output channels that can directly convert SENT data frame signals into an analogue voltage (12-bit, 0-4.095 V).
 Conversion parameters are configurable by the user.

 Each SENT channel is bi-directional and its parameters (Direction, Tick Time, Data Nibble Count, Pause Pulse) are configurable and can be stored into the device’s non-volatile memory.
 Both Fast and Slow Messages are supported (Fast, Short Serial, Enhanced Serial) according to SAE J2716:2016 protocol specification.
 An intelligent message filtration is introduced so that RS-232 or a CAN bus does not get overloaded.